Jewel of the Day: The Queen Mother’s Heart Shaped Amethyst Pendant Necklace

 If Alexandra hoped to pass her love for amethysts to her granddaughter-in-law, that didn’t work: there is no documented evidence the Elizabeth Bowes-Lyon ever wore the necklace during her tenures as the Duchess of York, Queen Consort or Queen Mother.
 When Princess Elizabeth married Prince Philip in 1947, her mother gave the necklace to her.
 Unfortunately, she also appears to have passed her dislike for amethysts, for the Queen never publicly wore it either.
 However, Prince Charles is said to be fond of the stone, so it’s perhaps no surprise that his wife was the one to finally début the magnificent necklace.

 Now, there hasn’t actually been a public confirmation that’s it’s the same necklace but let’s face it: do we need it?
 The description is very clear: it mentions three rows of small pearls – check, large oval amethysts surrounded by smaller diamonds – check, a heart-shaped amethyst pendant surrounded by brilliants – check.
 As a member of The Royal Forums pointed out, how many “necklaces of three rows of pearls with oval amethysts and a heart-shaped amethyst pendant surrounded by brilliants” can there be in British Royal Family jewellery vaults?
-So, unless it is officially announced this is not the same necklace as the Queen Mother’s wedding gift, I mark it as a “mystery solved” in my list of never or rarely seen royal jewellery (yes, I do have such a list).Filed under British Royals, Historical Royals
+So, unless it is officially announced this is not the same necklace as the Queen Mother’s wedding gift, I mark it as a “mystery solved” in my list of never or rarely seen royal jewellery (yes, I do have such a list).Filed under Historical Royals, The United Kingdom

 Tagged Alexandra of Denmark, Jewellery, Queen Elizabeth the Queen Mother, The Duchess of Cornwall.